kachick/chawan/readme.md

 Chawan is still an experimental web browser with some serious limitations:

-* Chawan uses uses its own browser engine, mostly implemented from scratch.
-Expect bugs and missing features.
+* Chawan suffers heavily from the NIH syndrome.
+The browser engine is still missing many features, both in JavaScript and CSS.
+In particular, events haven't been implemented yet, and the layout engine can't handle CSS floats.
-* Chawan has no incremental layouting capabilities yet, so it is rather slow on large websites with complicated layout.
+* Chawan has no incremental layouting capabilities yet, so it is rather slow on large websites with a complicated layout.
 * While buffers run as separate processes, Chawan does not do any actual sandboxing.
 I would strongly advise against enabling scripting until this problem is resolved.